PrimeTimeTran/next-blog/data/blog/system-design-auditing.md

 ### 2. Install dependencies

-We use token based authentication as this is industry standard & allows us to audit users from any platform much more easily.
+We use token based authentication as this is industry standard & allows us to audit users from any platform whether it be web, desktop, mobile or system much more easily.

 ```sh
 npm i jsonwebtoken @types/jsonwebtoken